 6. Barcelona (Spain)

-If you love the hustle and bustle of a lively major city but are yearning for some serious beach time during your spring break vacation in Europe, Barcelona is definitely the right choice for you.
+If you love the hustle and bustle of a lively major city but are yearning for some serious beach time during your spring break vacation in Europe, Barcelona is definitely the perfect destination for you.

-With stunning architecture, an impressive art scene, killer nightlife, and gorgeous beaches in the area, you might even get tempted to spend your whole vacation in the capital of Catalonia in Spain!
+With incredible architecture, an impressive art scene, killer nightlife, and gorgeous beaches in the area, you might even get tempted to spend your whole vacation in the capital of Catalonia in Spain!

 Not-to-be-missed sites in Barcelona include the gorgeous Sagrada Família, the largest unfinished Roman church in the world, the Museu Picasso, and Fundació Joan Miró.

-Keep your eyes wide open as you stroll around the city, though, because you’re sure to find many attention-grabbing buildings and statues as well as eye-catching galleries and bars.
+Keep your eyes wide open as you stroll around the city, though, because you’re sure to find many attention-grabbing buildings, statues, and eye-catching galleries and bars.

 As for beach fun, you can choose from Bogatell, Badalona, Barceloneta, and Mar Bella, to name just a few!
 Check out all my top Barcelona travel tips!